 Here are the primary reasons why preservatives are added to food:

-- To prevent spoiling by mold, bacteria or yeasts.
+- To prevent contamination by mold, bacteria, or yeasts.

 - Prevent oils from going rancid.